FAQ

 Can I import an existing IHM from Excel?

 Yes.
 Part I supports bulk import from Excel using a standard column mapping, which is the quickest route if you're moving from an existing IHM document.
-Part II and III can be entered manually or imported with assisted onboarding.
+Part II and III can be entered manually.
+Optional onboarding is available when an old record needs cleanup.

 How does the survey pack work?

 When you compose a survey pack, MANTIS lets you pick what to include — Part I inventory, certificate status, change log and more — with your adopted Maintenance Plan as the lead document.
-It assembles into one PDF from the records you've kept current, ordered the way surveyors expect.
+It assembles from the records you've kept current, ordered the way surveyors expect.

 How does the Maintenance Plan work?